openshift/hive/docs/enhancements/aws-private-link.md

 it's deletion and therefore to retry installation using the destroy the cluster and retry again requires deleting the endpoint, endpoint service and in that order.

-Currently when an installation fails, the new ClusterProvision uses the idenitfiers from the old provision to destroy the cluster and then continue with trying to install the cluster.
+Currently when an installation fails, the new ClusterProvision uses the identifiers from the old provision to destroy the cluster and then continue with trying to install the cluster.